const-ae/ggsignif/README.md

 Advanced Example

 Sometimes one needs to have a very fine tuned ability to set the location of the the significance bars in combination with `facet_wrap` or `facet_grid`.
-In those cases it you can set the flag `manual=TRUE` and provide the annoations as a data.frame:
+In those cases it you can set the flag `manual=TRUE` and provide the annotations as a data.frame:

 ``` r
 annotation_df <- data.frame(color=c("E", "H"),